Đorđije Lašić: Uprising in Montenegro

-After the Uprising
+After the uprising

-In the second half of December 1941, Pavle Đurišić and Lašić began the mobilization and establishment of armed units separated from Partisans.
+In the second half of December 1941, Pavle Đurišić and Lašić began to establish and mobilize armed units separated from Partisans.
 By the middle of January 1942 these units were in armed conflict with Partisans.
-Lašić was heavily wounded when two companies of the Kom Partisan detachment attacked Chetniks in Bare Kraljske (near Kolašin), so the command of Chetnik forces at this sector was transferred to Andrija Vesković.
+Lašić was heavily wounded when two companies of the Kom Partisan detachment attacked Chetniks in Bare Kraljske (near Kolašin); the command of Chetnik forces at this sector was transferred to Andrija Vesković as a result.

-In October 1942, Lašić was part of delegation of Blažo Đukanović, president of Committee that collaborated with Italians, during Đukanović's visit to cities in Italian governorate of Montenegro.
+In October 1942, Lašić was part of delegation of Blažo Đukanović, president of a committee that collaborated with Italians, during Đukanović's visit to cities in Italian governorate of Montenegro.

-On January 7, 1942, Lašić made a proclamation to people of Montenegro to fight against the occupier and to take revenge against Muslims, openly calling for the "Extermination of the Turkicized" (so-called Istraga poturica).
-As representative of Montenegrin Chetniks, Lašić was present on meeting of Chetnik commanders of Montenegro, Sandžak and Boka Kotorska in village of Šahovići in November and December 1942.
-Historian Branko Petranović notes that Chetnik leaders from this regions have seemingly accepted Stevan Moljević's vision of ethnically clean Serbia within Yugoslavia, as they decided that no one except Serbs, Croats and Slovenes can live inside new Yugoslavia and that fight against the enemies (mainly communists and Muslims) will be until extermination.
+On January 7, 1942, Lašić made a proclamation to the people of Montenegro to fight against the occupier and to take revenge against Muslims, openly calling for the "Extermination of the Turkicized" (so-called Istraga poturica).
+As a representative of the Montenegrin Chetniks, Lašić was present at a meeting of Chetnik commanders of Montenegro, Sandžak and Boka Kotorska in the village of Šahovići in November and December 1942.
+Historian Branko Petranović notes that Chetnik leaders from these regions have seemingly accepted Stevan Moljević's vision of a ethnically clean Serbia within Yugoslavia, as they decided that no one except Serbs, Croats and Slovenes can live inside the new Yugoslavia and that the fight against the enemies (mainly communists and Muslims) will be until extermination.